 Not the best GPU

 HP consistently releases high-quality laptops at a variety of price points.
-This Probook is one of their newer models and one of the most popular on the market right now and you can see why.
+This Probook x360 is one of their newer models and one of the most popular laptops under $400 on the market right now and you can see why.

-This CPU also has integrated Intel UHD Graphics which is a good midrange GPU which is especially good when it comes to re-rendering data, such as turning MP4 files into MP3 files while covering all the other basic rendering needs of a laptop.
+This CPU also has integrated Intel UHD Graphics which is a good midrange GPU which is especially good when it comes to re-rendering data, such as turning MP4 files into MP3 files while covering all the other basic rendering needs of a 2 in 1 laptop.

-This laptop is widely targeted at students and to support their targeting, HP has implemented a lot of useful features.
-One of which is a shock-absorbing rubber trim, which will be useful if you want to throw the laptop into your bag to use on the go.
+This 2 in 1 laptop is widely targeted at students and to support their targeting, HP has implemented a lot of useful features.
+One of which is a shock-absorbing rubber trim, which will be useful if you want to throw the 2 in 1 laptop into your bag to use on the go.

 This will also be helpful in tablet form as it means your laptop will have protection even when the screen is not completely covered.
 It also has Corning Gorilla Glass for extra protection against everyday wear and tear.